ballerina-platform/ballerina-dev-website/spec/websocket/spec.md

 ### 3.2.
 [WebSocket Service](#32-websocket-service)

 Once the WebSocket upgrade is accepted by the UpgradeService, it returns a `websocket:Service`.
-This service has a fixed set of remote functions that do not have any configs.
-Receiving messages will get dispatched to the relevant remote function.
-Each remote function is explained below.
+This service has a fixed set of remote methods that do not have any configs.
+Receiving messages will get dispatched to the relevant remote method.
+Each remote method is explained below.

 ```ballerina
 service /ws on new websocket:Listener(21003) {